-“A four-month sleep ride at extra light speed isn’t my idea of being lucky, Em.
+“A four-month sleep ride at extra-light speed isn’t my idea of being lucky, Em.
 Besides, I haven’t missed Earth much.”
-There was a pause before he went on.
-“But I what will miss is leaving here, leaving y—”
+There was a long pause before he went on.
+“But what I will really miss is leaving here, leaving y—”

-There was another long pause.
+There was a second longer pause.
 Emma wished he hadn’t brought it up.

-“I know, Em…Who knows, maybe the Lawrence twins are still on base.”
+“I know, Em…who knows, maybe the Lawrence twins are still on EarthBase 7.”

 “Fighter pilots.
 You watch your back with those girls.
 They can take you down in a heartbeat.”